The topology of local quaternionic toric actions: Homotopy and cohomology of local -manifolds

 \begin{remark}[On exotic terms] A closely related approach has been recently developed by Royo Prieto and Saralegi-Aranguren \cite{royo-saralegi}, who constructed a \emph{Gysin braid} describing the relationship between the cohomology of a manifold $M$ with a smooth $S^3$-action and the (intersection) cohomology of its orbit space $M/S^3$.
 Their construction extends the classical Gysin sequence to the nonfree and semifree cases, where $M/S^3$ becomes a stratified pseudomanifold, and additional ``exotic'' terms arise from the fixed-point set of the $S^1 \subset S^3$ subgroup.
 Unlike the Gysin braid construction of \cite{royo-saralegi}, no genuinely ``exotic'' terms appear in the spectral sequences considered here.
 In our setting the orbit space $B_M$ of a locally standard $Q^n$-action is a smooth manifold with corners rather than a pseudomanifold, so intersection cohomology does not intervene.
 Nevertheless, when the local system $\mathscr{H}^3$ determined by the monodromy of the $Q^n$-action is nontrivial, the induced extensions on the $E_\infty$-page can be viewed as algebraic analogues of such exotic contributions, reflecting the twisting of the cohomology of the fibers along $B_M$. \end{remark}

-\begin{example}[Quoric manifolds] In this example we see how the cohomology of a quoric manifold can be computed using the spectral sequences developed above.
-In \cite{ho}, Hopkinson introduced \emph{quoric manifolds} as quaternionic analogues of quasitoric manifolds \cite{dj}.
+\paragraph*{Quoric manifolds.} In \cite{ho}, Hopkinson introduced \emph{quoric manifolds} as quaternionic analogues of quasitoric manifolds \cite{dj}.
 Recall that a quoric manifold is a smooth $4n$-dimensional manifold \( M:=M^{4n} \) equipped with a locally regular quaternionic torus $Q^n$-action whose orbit space is an $n$-dimensional simple polytope $P:=P^n$ with projection map $\pi:M\to P$.
-Hopkinson computes the cohomology of global quoric manifolds by using the classical \emph{Borel construction}, which involves the fibration:
+Hopkinson computes the cohomology of global quoric manifolds by using the classical \emph{Borel construction} (see \cite[\S 6]{ho}), which involves the fibration:

 where \( B_QM = (EQ^n \times M)/Q^n \) is the total space of the Borel construction.
 This construction models the cohomology of the manifold \( M \) as the cohomology of the base space \( B_QM \), which is shown to be homotopy equivalent to the quaternionic \emph{Davis-Januszkiewicz space} \( DJ_Q(K_P) \).
 The cohomology of \( DJ_Q(K_P) \) is computed as a \emph{Stanley-Reisner ring}: